sylhare/Latex/README.md

-## Projet-Latex
+## Latex
 [![forthebadge](http://forthebadge.com/images/badges/contains-technical-debt.svg)](http://forthebadge.com) [![forthebadge](http://forthebadge.com/images/badges/kinda-sfw.svg)](http://forthebadge.com)

+### Introduction

+This a repository for experimenting and trying Latex, also as storing and reusing examples for other projects.
+You will most likely see three types of file:

+- `.cls` - The class files which define the template
+- `.sty` - The style files which define the fonts, and colors
+- `.tex` - The tex files which contains the information mapped in the template

 ### References

-Class (.cls) and Styles (.sty) references Latex.
+Class (`.cls`) and Styles (`.sty`) references Latex.
 I've tried to find the link to all author, if I made a mistake please let me know</br>

 - [Awesome-CV](https://github.com/posquit0/Awesome-CV)
 - [friggeri-cv](https://github.com/akanosora/friggeri-cv)